The ultimate accessories for your Mitsubishi Triton

 Dealers generally use established lenders with similar approval processes to major banks, so getting the loan settled will not necessarily be quicker, but if you use the dealer as a one-stop-shop you will save time shopping around for car finance.
 But be aware, if you skip this step you may not know if you’re paying over the odds on your finance.

-Before you arrive at the dealer, do a simple web search or check our interest rate comparison so you know what current car loan interest rates are.
+Before you arrive at the dealer, do a simple web search so you know what current car loan interest rates are.
 Ask the dealer what his interest rate is so you can compare and make an informed decision.

 If you have a credit card in your wallet that has sufficient credit to cover the price of your car, this could be a faster alternative to organising car finance from scratch.
 However, there are a number of things you should consider before buying a car using a credit card, including surcharges, the interest rate, what it means for your cash flow and more.